alloystorm/dvvr/pages/creator.md

 In the folder that contains the output images, there is also a batch file that will perform the conversion if you have ffmpeg on your system.

-You can also do it manually by opening a terminal window, navigate to the folder and type in the commands.
+You can also do it manually type the command in a terminal window if you wish to fine tune the parameters.

-The command will look like this:
+The basic conversion command will look like this:
 ```
 ffmpeg -r 30 -i movie_%04d.jpg -i sound.wav movie.mp4
 ```

+What this does is it takes movie_####.jpg and sound.wav as input, generate a video at 30 fps, and save the output to movie.mp4

 **"-r 30"** is the framerate of your video, if your setting is 60 fps, use "-r 60" instead.